diegozain/diegozain.github.io/active-source.md

 ## 🔌⛽ remediation monitoring

 Can we find the **3D** spread of the remediation agent in the subsurface using DC data?
 Yes, it is the blue stuff.
+Read more about it in the peer-reviewed [paper](https://library.seg.org/doi/abs/10.1190/geo2023-0093.1)

 ![](images/adapt-dcip.png)

-On the left is the DCIP instrument used in this survey.
+On the left is the DCIP instrument used in this survey and described [here](https://library.seg.org/doi/10.1190/geo2023-0518.1).
 On the right is the 3D time-lapse result before and after the injection of the remediation agent.
 Below is a 3D animation of the image on the right showing the plumme of the injected material.
 The colored dots denote the location of the injections.

 ![](images/quots.gif)

-Click [here](images/quots23.gif) for another example.
+Click [here](images/quots23.gif) for another example of the same experiment at a later time: "was the first result a fluke?" no it was not.

 ## 📡🔌 2d multiphysics: GPR full-waveform inversion & DC data